-Staging refers to the extent or spread of cancer.
-Currently, there is no standard staging system for primary brain tumors.
-Brain tumors that begin in the brain may spread to other parts of the central nervous system, but they rarely spread to distant organs or lymph nodes.
-The treatment of brain tumors is based on a number of factors, including:
+Staging describes how far cancer has spread from where it began.
+Tumors that begin in the brain are not staged, because while they may spread to other parts of the central nervous system, they rarely spread to distant organs or lymph nodes.

-- Grade I: The tissue is benign.
-The cells look nearly like normal brain cells, and they grow slowly.
+- Grade 1: The cells look nearly like normal brain cells, and they grow slowly.

-- Grade III: The malignant tissue has cells that look very different from normal cells.
+- Grade 3: Cells in the tumor look very different from normal cells.
 The abnormal cells are actively growing (anaplastic).

-- Grade IV: The malignant tissue has cells that look most abnormal and tend to grow quickly.
+- Grade 4: The tumor has cells that look the most abnormal and tend to grow quickly.

-Cells from low-grade tumors (grades I and II) look more normal and generally grow more slowly than cells from high-grade tumors (grades III and IV).
-Over time, a low-grade tumor may become a highgrade tumor.
-However, the change to a high-grade tumor happens more often among adults than children.
+Cells from low-grade tumors (grades 1 and 2) look more normal and generally grow more slowly than cells from high-grade tumors (grades 3 and 4).
+Over time, a low-grade tumor may become a high-grade tumor.
+However, the change to a high-grade tumor happens more often in adults than in children.